Tips for a slushy or lispy "s" sound

 HOW DO YOU MAKE THE “S” SOUND?

-In a nut shell; you make the “s” sound by sending an airstream down the centre of your tongue.
+In a nutshell; you make the “s” sound by sending an airstream down the centre of your tongue.
 To do this you need to be able to “anchor” the sides of your tongue to your teeth whilst keeping the tip of your tongue at the front of your mouth close behind your front teeth.

-We do all of this atomically without thinking - HOWEVER - trying to explain all of this to a little one is often just too much information!
+We do all of this automatically without thinking - HOWEVER - trying to explain all of this to a little one is often just too much information!
 It’s too abstract, and doesn’t really help.

 HOW IS THE SLUSHY SOUND MADE?